elotroalex/chiens/_texts/translation.md

 - I let myself drift in the night of spices, tornado and holy images
 - and the kelp
 - grabs with its kiddy fingers
-- my imminent trumpeting
+- my future trumpeting
-- of the shipwreck!
+- of shipwrecks!

 ---